fiafrate/sdelearn/README.md

 (i.e. the diffusion matrix is diagonal, each parameter appears only in one equation, and depends only on one variable), a significant speedup is achieved by fitting one equation at a time.
 This is automatically checked by the `check_diag_est` method when `fit` is called.
 This uses the maps defined above.

+* Qmle has a low-memory mode that splits the gradient computation in batches.
+This avoids issues memory limit being exceeded for larger models, resulting in the process being killed.
+To turn this on, use the method `set_low_mem(switch=True)`.
+The instance of Qmle enters in low memory mode and all the subsequent computations will be split.
+Note that this still returns the exact gradient, i.e. all the batches will be subsequently processed.
+This saves memory, at the cost of a longer execution time.

 ## Examples